 Relating Empirical Measures to Isocline

-We related empirical measures of survival and growth to the zero-population isocline.
-We calculated survival and 95% confidence intervals of snails < 10 mm SL at all sites and seasons from the tethering data.
+We calculated survival and 95% confidence intervals for tethered snails < 10 mm SL at all sites and seasons.
 We also calculated survival and 95% confidence in in situ cages that excluded predators in LILA (Figure S4).
-We also calculated mean and 95% confidence intervals of kgrowth from the in-situ cages.
+We also calculated mean and 95% confidence intervals of kgrowth from the snails grown in cages.
 We then plotted on the isocline state space the combination of survival and growth for each season and location.
-The nature of the population model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that these season-dependent and growth dependent parameters are experienced throughout the year.
-Essentially, the season-dependent predictions then are an estimate of snail recruitment for each season.
-For a given season, if above and to the right of the isocline then more snails are recruited into the population than die, and if down and to the left of the isocline then more snails die than are recruited into the population.
-We also wished to predict if favorable seasons can compensate for poor seasons, so we calculated weighted averages of the seasonal parameters to combine the estimates into a single growth and survival estimate for the year. ~70% of reproduction occurs in the dry season and ~30% occurs in the wet season (Barrus et al., 2023; Darby et al., 2015).
-An equal weight of dry and wet season parameters underestimates the influence of the dry season and overestimates the influence of the wet season on the number of snails entering the population.
-Thus, we weighted the combined growth and survival estimates to reflect these differences in reproductive effort.
+The nature of the model made it impossible to change growth rates seasonally, thus the predictions from isocline plot assume that these season-dependent and growth dependent parameters are experienced throughout the year.
+The season-dependent predictions then are an estimate of snail recruitment assuming the rates measured each season.
+To combine the seasonal parameters for any one population we calculated weighted averages of the seasonal parameters to combine the estimates into a single growth and survival estimate for the year.
+Because ~70% of reproduction (hatchling production) occurs in the dry season and ~30% occurs in the wet season (Barrus et al., 2023; Darby et al., 2015) the dry season parameters were weighted proportionately more heavily.

 Results

-Zero-population growth isoclines created from the stage-structured population model produced descending isoclines consistent with an interaction between growth and survival (Figure 2).
-Populations with faster-growing juveniles could withstand lower survival and populations with slower-growing juveniles needed higher survival to persist (Figure 2).
+Zero-population growth isoclines created from the age-structured population model produced isoclines consistent with the expected interaction between growth and survival (Figure 2).
+Populations with faster-growing juveniles could withstand higher rates mortality (lower survival) and populations with slower-growing juveniles needed lower mortality (higher survival) to persist.
 Better wetland hydrologic conditions for reproduction made the population more resilient to lower survival (e.g., withstanding 3.1% lower survival at growth of kgrowth = 0.07) and/or lower juvenile growth (e.g., withstanding by 7.7% lower growth at CJS of 0.80).
 The effect of better reproduction (i.e., the gap between good and poor reproductive isoclines) strengthened with higher growth and lower survival (Figure 2).

-Empirical Measures of Survival and Growth
+Survival and Growth in the Field

 Overall, we observed a total of 759 independent observations of survival across two wetlands and two tethering seasons in LILA.
 After 24 hours, 654 snails survived, 43 snails were missing, 31 snails were empty, 19 snails died on tethers, and 12 snails were crushed/peeled.
 Daily survival across all sizes was 0.862.
 The daily cumulative survival for smaller juvenile snail size classes (< 10 mm) was slightly lower (0.821) than survival across all sizes (0.862).
-Daily survival in predator exclosure cages was high (cumulative mean = 0.997, se = 0.001, n = 49 days).
-Daily survival from predator exclosure cages in the dry season was not different (mean = 0.994, se = 0.002, n = 27 days) than the wet season (mean = 0.999, se = 0.001, n = 22 days; overlapping 95% confidence intervals; Figure S4).
-One of the cages was colonized by a single giant water bug and only empty shells were left by the end of the experiment.
+Daily survival in predator exclosure cages was almost 100% (cumulative mean = 0.997, se = 0.001, n = 49 days) and did not differ between seasons (overlapping 95% confidence intervals; Figure S4).
+One of the cages was eliminated from the analysis because it was colonized by a single giant water bug and only empty shells were left by the end of the experiment.